-For the 2019 harvest period, 983 commercial wildlife harvesting licences for macropods, commonly known as harvester licences were issued.
-There were 85 commercial wildlife licences for dead macropods, commonly known as dealer's licences, 9 commercial wildlife licences for dead macropods (meat processing) and one commercial wildlife licence for dead macropods (tanning) issued.
+For the 2020 harvest period, 968 macropod harvesting licences were issued.
+There were 88 dealer licences for dead macropods, 9 dealer licences for dead macropods (meat processing) and one commercial wildlife licence for dead macropods (tanning) issued.

 All licences were issued in accordance with legislative requirements and within regulatory timeframes.